 Talk to your children and set the rules around what they can and cannot interrupt you for while you are at work.
 For example, my children are only allowed to interrupt me in the case of an extreme emergency such as if someone is sick, hurt, bleeding or the house is on fire.
 I am not to be interrupted for simple things like phone calls or a drink of water.
 When setting these rules, you will need to take into account the ages of your children.

 I’ve learned that one of the most common interruptions from children is, “I’m hungry” or “I’m bored.”
-To combat this situation, be sure to leave grab-and-go snacks out for them to enjoy; as well as some of their favorite board games, books, movies and other activities.
+To combat this situation, be sure to leave grab-and-go snacks out for them to enjoy; as well as some of their favorite board games, video games, books, movies and other activities.
 Make sure these items are visible.

 In the event that your child must interrupt you, please teach them how this should be done.
 Because I’m often on conference calls, my children know not to yell for me.
 They also know they should never KNOCK on the door.
 I’ve instructed my children to open the door slowly and make eye contact with me before they speak.
 This allows me to either mute my phone and address them or gesture for them to come in and wait until I can speak.
 Taylor these rules to your line of work.